Skip to content

 (of/B.ma founder/C psychoanalysis/C)

 The ma subpart indicates that the first concept following the builder should be considered a main concept, and the next one auxiliary.
-This means that "founder of psychoanalysis" is a type of "founder".
-In other words, auxiliary concepts serve the role of making the main ones more specific.
+This defines an implicit taxonomical relation, in this case the "founder of psychoanalysis" is a type of "founder".
+In other words, a concept defined with a builder is a more specific type of the main concept.

 Subtypes